Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 Once you have chosen the platform, hosting, and domain for your blog, the next step is to customize it for attracting and gaining a lot of visitors.
 You can change its theme, colors, add plugins, and widgets to it so that it can look beautiful to your visitors.
 The blogging platforms provide you with a lot of professional and easy-to-navigate free themes which you can use for your blog.

 Secondly, never populate your blog with a lot of items and features because the more complicated your website is, the higher will be the bounce rate (percentage of visitors who bounce away from your website quickly after visiting just one page).
-No one likes to visit a website which asks for filling a long sign up forms for joining it or shows a lot of pop-ups from time to time.
+No one likes to visit a website that asks for filling a long sign-up form for joining it or shows a lot of pop-ups from time to time.

 Remember, the ease of users should be your first priority.
 When you create a user-friendly website, it increases the audience retention on your blog and obviously your search engine rankings.